 - 1 frozen banana

-- 2 tablespoons seed or nut butter (we used 88 Acres Vanilla Spice Sunflower Butter), see notes
+- 2 tablespoons seed or nut butter (I used 88 Acres Vanilla Spice Sunflower Butter), see notes

 - 1 serving of protein powder, optional

 - pinch of salt